 Number Forty provides safe space in town centre

-Number Forty is supported by the Darlington Safer Streets partnership, which includes the council and Durham Constabulary.
-It is just one a number of recent initiatives implemented to increase safety and the feeling of safety, particularly among women and girls in the town centre.
+Number Forty is supported by the Darlington Safer Streets partnership, which includes the council, Durham police and crime commissioners office, and Durham Constabulary.
+It is just one of a number of recent initiatives implemented to increase safety and the feeling of safety, particularly among women and girls in the town centre.

-Joy Allen, Durham Police and Crime Commissioner, said: “The addition of Number Forty in the town centre has helped to increase public confidence and reduce the fear of crime by providing a space where people can access help if they are feeling at risk or vulnerable.
-I am delighted local people are already taking advantage of the advice and support available and I hope just knowing this service exists provides reassurance to local people, especially women and girls, and increase their enjoyment of the town, which is exactly what the ‘Safer People’ priority in my Police and Crime Plan aims to deliver.
+“The addition of Number Forty in the town centre will help to increase public confidence and reduce the fear of crime by providing a space where people can access help if they are feeling at risk or vulnerable.
+Just knowing this service exists will provide reassurance to local people, especially women and girls, and increase their enjoyment of the town, which is exactly what the ‘Safer People’ priority in my Police and Crime Plan aims to deliver.

 “I am proud to be working together with our local partners on the Safer Streets initiative.
-This project is a fine example of the improvements that can be achieved by organisations working together towards a common goal.
-I am grateful to all the volunteers who have donated their time, skills and resources to make this project a success.”
+This project is a fine example of the improvements that can be achieved by organisations working together towards a common goal.”

 Safer Streets is a UK-wide Government initiative that has seen County Durham and Darlington receive over £ 1.5m over the last 18 months to make the region safer through a variety of projects.